PabloUribeB/PabloUribeB.github.io/_pages/publications.md

 - **Heterogeneity in the Returns to Higher Education in Colombia** (with <a href="https://sites.google.com/site/christianpossosuarez/" target="_blank">Christian Posso</a> and <a href="https://sites.google.com/view/estefaniasaravia" target="_blank">Estefania Saravia</a>).
 - **The Effects of Specialties on Physician's Labor Market and Health** (with Daniel Márquez, Nicolás Mancera, <a href="https://sites.google.com/site/christianpossosuarez/" target="_blank">Christian Posso</a> and Juan David Rengifo).
-- **Health Impacts of Retirement Age Increases: Evidence from a Pension Reform in Colombia.
+- **Health Impacts of Retirement Age Increases: Evidence from a Pension Reform in Colombia**

 &nbsp;